-The month of May is named after Maia the Roman earth goddess.
+The month of May is probably named after Maia the Roman goddess who caused plants to grow.
 In the past Mayday was a day of rejoicing.
 It meant the return of warm weather and long summer evenings.
 In the past winters must have been much harder than they are today.
 There was no central heating, no electric blankets and no electric lights.
 Until the 16th century even glass windows were a luxury and ordinary people could not afford them.
 People must have been very glad to see summer arrive.

 The Romans had a festival called Floralia at the end of April and the beginning of May but there is no evidence that it has any connection with our modern Mayday celebrations.
 It was held in honor of Flora the goddess of flowers.